 Rolston, Bill.
 (2000) Unfinished Business: State Killings and the Quest for Truth.

 Republican Action Against Drugs (RAAD)

-A vigilante organisation which operates in Republican areas in Derry City but has also carried out attacks in the Strabane and Newry areas.
-It largely targets those people it alleges are drug dealers by means of pipe bombs or arson attacks on their property, threatening or banishing alleged dealers and paramilitary 'punishment attacks' where alleged dealers are shot in the legs.
+A vigilante organisation which operated in Republican areas in Derry City but has also carried out attacks in the Strabane and Newry areas.
+It largely targeted those people it alleged were drug dealers by means of pipe bombs or arson attacks on their property, threatening or banishing alleged dealers, and paramilitary 'punishment attacks' where alleged dealers were shot in the legs.
 It is believed that the group formed in 2008.
-Its activities have been noted by the Independent Monitoring Commission (IMC) since its 22nd report.
+Its activities were noted by the Independent Monitoring Commission (IMC) since its 22nd report.
 RAAD admitted to the killing of Andrew Allen on 9 February 2012.
 On 26 July 2012 a statement was issued that indicated that RAAD had merged with the 'real' Irish Republican Army (rIRA) to form a new grouping which adopted the name 'Irish Republican Army'.

 [Entry added by Brendan Lynn, September 2011; update Martin Melaugh, April 2012]

 (See: Workers' Party.)

 Republican Defence Army (RDA)